ktrnthsnr/Techly-KND/README.md

 ## Installation
 - The user may clone this repository from GitHub.
 This application requires Node.js, Express.js, Sequelize, mysql2, connection-session/express-session, and Jest.
 - If cloning the repo, run `npm i` to install all the dependent modules.
-- To connect to the database run `mysql -u root -p` and enter password, the same you'll add to your .env file.
-A sample .env_sample includes the info you will need in your .env file (but remove the `_sample` from the filename).
+- To connect to the database run `mysql -u root -p` and enter your password, the same you'll add to your .env file.
+A sample .env_sample is included which contains the info you will need in your .env file (but you'd just remove the `_sample` from the filename).
 - Then run `source schema.sql` to create the database.
-- To connect to the Express server run `npm start` from the bash terminal.
+- To start the Express server, run `npm start` from the bash terminal.
 - After running `npm start` the tables will be created with no rows.
-To add the rows, you may run the INSERT statements through the mysql command line, located in the mysql dump db/techly_db3.sql
+To add the rows, you may run the INSERT statements through the mysql command line, located at db/techly_knd_db3.sql

 ## Usage
 This application will allow users to sign up, then login and add posts, comments to other posts, and vote up useful posts.
-Users will also be able to search by keywords for any related technical issue. <br>
+Users will also be able to search by keywords for any related technical issue, and view a user's profile. <br>
 The site is currently hosted on the Heroku platform - [Techly](https://ktrnthsnr-techly.herokuapp.com/).<br>
 <img src="assets/images/Techly-KND.jpg">
 - Attached is a walkthrough of the simple social forum type application